 - [Added – long, but the best single link] Federalism is a must in a diverse country like ours.
 It’s even the way forward in immigration policy!

-- Federalism good for liberalism if it’s about empowering local governments.
+- Federalism is good for liberalism if it’s about empowering local governments.

 - Or [link fixed] constraining concentrations of private power. (long 16pp pdf) Recommended.